Patrick-Wood/plumb-charter/CHARTER.md

 **Principle 4 — Occupational Standards Reference:** The classification framework references established occupational labor standards as its authority basis for determining what activities require professional credentials.
 The specific standards referenced are part of the proprietary implementation.

 **Principle 5 — Context Independence:** Prohibited activity classification is not overridden by user framing, stated purpose, or claimed context.

+**Principle 6 — Task-Vocabulary Grounding: Classification pattern terms must be calibrated to the vocabulary used in occupational task descriptions — the language workers actually use to describe activities — not solely to taxonomy structural titles.
+Pattern terms that do not appear in occupational task description language fail on real submissions regardless of structural accuracy.
+The classification maintenance process must validate pattern terms against task-description vocabulary, not only against taxonomy hierarchy.
+The specific vocabulary sources and validation mechanism are part of the proprietary implementation.

 ### A.3 Band Assignment Outcomes